 Visual processing speed is a recurring theme we focus on at Vizual Edge, and Blast Motion is an industry-leader with their swing capture analyzer.
 Peak Hand Speed is the observed maximum speed as measured on the handle of the bat (measured six inches from the knob of the bat) and occurs prior to the moment of impact1.
 Players that are able to visually process an incoming pitch quicker are faster with their hands, and Super 60 players with Hand Speeds above 25.0 MPH (MLB average) were 0.17s quicker at the visual Recognition portion of the baseline test.
 Similar to Exit Velocity, players were also significantly better at Converging, aiding their ability to focus on an incoming pitch and timing at the plate.

 At the end of the day, vision alone isn't going to make you become an MLB player, but it does play a critical role in performance.
 There are many variables that make the entire profile of an athlete, and Vizual Edge believes visual skills are one of them.
 Regardless of what your scores are now, the good news is that visual skills are trainable and something you can do right at home!

 Vizual Edge trains each of these visual skills in a simple, online platform called the Edge Trainer.
-It is designed to improve each of these skills in just 15 minutes, 3x a week.
+It is designed to improve each of these skills in just 15 minutes, 3x a week, right from home.
 Vision training is the easiest way to improve performance, and knowing how important vision is in baseball, what are you waiting for?